effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

 1. Read the new frame (NF);
 2. Perform the background subtraction to compute:

-    1. The background mask (BM);
+    1. The background mask (BM):

+      - Make sure BM is in greyscale, luminance, and that pixel values are in the range [0-1];

-    2. The foreground mask (FM);
+    2. The foreground mask (FM):

+      - Use the negative of BM;

     3. Combine FM and NF so that a pixel value is equal:

       - to 0 if its pixel location corresponds to the background;
-        - to NF's pixel colour if its location corresponds to the foreground.
+      - to NF's pixel colour if its location corresponds to the foreground;
+      - this is achieved using a pixel-wise product between FM and NF, which is why we need to use the range [0-1] in BM and FM.

 ## Background update